Gustixa/redes_ps/README.md

    To log in, type just the user, without the server name (user@server).

 2. **Register accout:**
-   - To register an accout, just type the whole user, including the server (user@server).
+   - Like the Login, just type the user, without the server (user@server).
    Don't forget the password.

 3. **Manage contacts:**